 Search Strategy

 This review used a protocol that was preregistered on the Open Science Framework: https://osf.io/wz5se.
 We conducted a systematic scoping review of empirical studies of confidence and certainty in medical diagnosis.
 We primarily consulted JBI’s PRIMSA-ScR Checklist for Scoping Reviews15.
 The search strategy was designed in cooperation with a subject specialist librarian at the University of Oxford’s Bodleian Libraries group.
-The search string comprised of keywords to capture an intersection of four elements: confidence/certainty, medical diagnoses, decision making and a clinical population (i.e. clinicians, physicians, doctors and medics).
-The full search terms can be found in Box 1.
+The search string comprised of keywords to capture an intersection of four elements: confidence/certainty, medical diagnoses, decision making and a study population of medical staff/students (i.e. clinicians, physicians, doctors and medics).
+The full search terms can be found in Box 2.
 The databases SCOPUS, MEDLINE, PsycINFO and Global Health were searched during February 2024.
-The reference lists of the included were also searched by hand to capture other papers not covered by the initial search query.

-[INSERT BOX 1]
+Finally, we hand-searched the citations of the included articles from these databases for further relevant articles via backward and forward scanning (Tranfield et al., 2003; Webster & Watson, 2002).

+BOX 2: Search Terms

+(clinicians OR physicians OR doctors OR medics)

+AND

+( confiden* OR uncertain* OR certain*)

+AND

+( diagnosis AND medical )

+AND

+( decision OR ( decision AND making ) OR decision-making )

 Study Selection

 The inclusion criteria for studies were as follows: (1) original empirical studies with quantitative results, (2) written in the English language, (3) experimental paradigm uses medical diagnostic decisions, (4) confidence or certainty is measured as a dependent variable.
 We exclude editorials, review papers and opinion papers, though we do include dissertations.
 We do not exclude any medical subdisciplines and do not exclude papers based on publication date.
 Identified articles were uploaded onto Rayyan, which detects duplicate papers for manual checking and removal.